Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: The distributions over the number of wounded nucleon and forward neutrons from nuclear breakup

-In the second study, we combine the distribution over the number of wounded nucleons $P(\nu)$ that we discussed in Sec.~\ref{sec:AGK}, see Eq.~(\ref{eq:Pnu}) and Fig.~\ref{fig:Pnu} (right panel), with the Poisson distribution of produced neutrons, see Eq.~(\ref{eq:Poisson}) and Fig.~\ref{fig:frequency} (left panel).
+Then, we combine the distribution over the number of wounded nucleons $P(\nu)$ discussed in Sec.~\ref{sec:AGK} with the Poisson distribution of produced neutrons~(\ref{eq:Poisson}).
 The resulting probability distribution of forward neutrons is given by the following expression,

-The right panel of Fig.~\ref{fig:frequency} presents $P_{\rm comb}(N)$ as a function of forward neutrons $N$ for $\langle M_n \rangle =5$.
+The left panel of Fig.~\ref{fig:frequency} presents $P_{\rm comb}(N)$ as a function of forward neutrons $N$ for $\langle M_n \rangle =5$.
 The three curves correspond to the three models for the hadronic (color) fluctuations of the real photon, see the right panel of Fig.~\ref{fig:Pnu}.
-One can see from the figure that cross section fluctuations in the real photon noticeably affect the shape of the neutron distribution: its maximum is shifted toward smaller $N$ compared to the ``Glauber'' result and is also somewhat suppressed by the leading twist shadowing in the ``Generalized CF'' case.
+One can see from the figure that cross section fluctuations of the real photon noticeably affect the shape of the neutron distribution: its maximum at small $N$ is more pronounced compared to the ``Glauber'' result and is also somewhat suppressed by the leading twist shadowing in the ``Generalized CF'' case.

-Our numerical studies suggest that one can examine details of the theoretical description of small-$x$ nuclear shadowing in QCD using the distribution of forward neutrons from nuclear breakup emitted in a given hard UPC process, which is directly correlated with the number of inelastic interactions (wounded nucleons).
-By studying the dispersion of this distribution, one can single out the individual contributions of $\nu$ = 1, 2, 3, $\dots$ wounded nucleons.
-In particular, using Eq.~(\ref{eq:sigma_n}) in the approximation that the series in Eq.~(\ref{eq:n_av}) is saturated by first few terms, which corresponds to the limit of small-to-modest nuclear shadowing, one obtains~\cite{Alvioli:2016gfo,Alvioli:2014sba}